HadroTOPS: A Monte Carlo Event Generator For Hadron Production In Two-Photon Scattering In Electron Positron Collisions

 {\bf PROGRAM SUMMARY}

 \begin{small}

-{\em Program Title: } HadroTOPS \\ {\em CPC Library link to program files:} (to be added by Technical Editor) \\ {\em Code Ocean capsule:} (to be added by Technical Editor)\\ {\em Licensing provisions:} GPLv3 \\ {\em Programming language:} C++ \\ {\em Nature of problem:}\\ The analysis of hadronic two-photon interactions at electron-positron colliders necessitates the use of a Monte Carlo generator capable of modeling the complex hadronic processes involved in the fusion mechanism across a broad kinematic spectrum.
+{\em Program Title: } HadroTOPS \\ {\em Developer's repository link:} { \url{http://gitlab.rlp.net/malellma/HadroTOPS}} \\ {\em Licensing provisions:} GPLv3 \\ {\em Programming language:} C++ \\ {\em Nature of problem:}\\ The analysis of hadronic two-photon interactions at electron-positron colliders necessitates the use of a Monte Carlo generator capable of modeling the complex hadronic processes involved in the fusion mechanism across a broad kinematic spectrum.
 In particular, the study of multi-hadron production is hindered by the lack of suitable simulation tools.
 Partial wave analyses of various hadronic final states require a Monte Carlo simulation that precisely predicts the quantum electrodynamics (QED) components of the process, while simultaneously generating a uniform phase space distribution for two-photon to multi-hadron transitions.
-This allows for a correct description of the known QED couplings while providing an easy decay model, which can be utilized in partial wave analyses and allows for the two-photon cross section to be replaced by the relevant observables.
+This allows for a correct description of the {leading-order QED part,} while providing an easy decay model, which can be utilized in partial wave analyses and allows for the two-photon cross section to be replaced by the relevant observables.